Footballec rules

 Strike

-The ball is played with the lower edge of the figure from about 2–4 cm height at an angle of roughly 45°.
-This creates a pass or shot.
+The ball is played with the lower edge of the figure from about 2–4 cm above the surface at an angle of roughly 45°.
+That is how passes and finishes are created.

 Move 03